Guide to New Jersey foreign corporation registration

 Requirements for New Jersey foreign corporation registration

-Organizations managing multiple entities should search names for all subsidiaries simultaneously to prevent naming conflicts and streamline preparation.
+Organizations managing multiple entities should search names for all subsidiaries simultaneously to prevent naming conflicts and preparation delays.

-1. Complete the Application for Certificate of Authority
+1. Complete the Certificate of Authority application (Form C-113), filed in duplicate for for-profit corporations

-2. Provide your corporation's name, state of incorporation, and business purpose
+2. Provide your corporation's name, state and date of incorporation, business purpose, and main office address

-3. Include a Certificate of Good Standing from your home state (dated within 30 days)
+3. Include a Certificate of Good Standing from your home state (New Jersey customarily requires a certificate dated within about 30 days of filing; check current application instructions to confirm)

-4. Designate a registered agent with a physical New Jersey address
+4. Designate a registered agent with a physical New Jersey street address

 5. Pay the $125 filing fee